Cypress Hansen

 Science, Interpretation, and creativity

 Studying microplastic, larval ecology, and comb jellies as a marine biologist was thought-provoking and fascinating work.
-But when I got to share stories about my research with lab visitors and watch their faces light up with curiosity—those were my best days as a scientist.
+But when I got to share stories about my research with lab visitors—watching their faces light up with curiosity... those were my best days at work.

 Sifting through the contents of a plankton tow as a researcher with the Monterey Bay Aquarium